joatmon08/hashicorp-stack-demoapp/README.md

 As a best practice, store root CAs away from Vault.
 To demonstrate this, we generate a root CA offline.

+> __NOTE:__ This is a local Terraform command in order to secure the offline root CA.

 Run the command to create a root CA as well as an intermediate CA, and store the intermediate CA in Vault.